Please Note: This is a PRN opportunity.

-12. Instruct/encourage patient, family members and/or caregiver(s) in therapeutic activities (e.g. handling techniques, modifications or techniques for self-care activities, progression of fine and gross motor skills and, equipment use and care).
+12. Instruct/encourage patient, family members and/or caregiver(s) involvement in therapeutic activities (e.g. feeding guidelines, language stimulation techniques, equipment use and care).

 14. Provide in-services for department/unit staff as appropriate.

-15. Responsible for supporting the occupational therapy clinical education program.
+15. Responsible for supporting the speech therapy clinical education program.
 Oversee students as assigned.

-21. Complete required or necessary orientation, annual training and in-services.
-Also ensure all competencies are maintained.
+22. Complete required or necessary orientation, annual training and in-services.
+Ensure all competencies are maintained.

-22. Ensure timely and cooperative inter- and intra-departmental relationships and communications throughout the hospital/hospital system and with individuals external to the hospital/hospital system.
+24. Ensure timely and cooperative inter- and intra-departmental relationships and communications throughout the hospital/ hospital system and with individuals external to the hospital/ hospital system.

-24. Facilitate and support department compliance with local, state, and federal laws, regulations and standards, including those governing professional practice.
-Assumes responsibility for meeting requirements specified by the Joint Commission/DOH and other relevant regulatory agencies and organizations.
+26. Facilitate and support department compliance with local, state, and federal laws, regulations and standards, including those governing professional practice.
+Assume responsibility for meeting requirements specified by The Joint Commission/DOH and other relevant regulatory agencies and organizations.